The best sales to shop this weekend: Wayfair, Dyson, Athleta and more | CNN Underscored

 Wayfair

 Wayfair’s End-of-Season Outdoor Sale is here!
 The internet’s favorite home mega-store’s latest summer sale is happening now, so the time has come to score major discounts on everything you need to enjoy your yard before temperatures start dropping — or just to get it ready for next year.
-Save on outdoor seating, patio sets, grills, outdoor storage and more; or just scroll through all the deals, featured in yellow on this page.
+Save on outdoor seating, patio sets, grills, outdoor storage and more, or just scroll through all the deals, featured in yellow on this page.

 Dyson